Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Remove-AzPrivateDnsVirtualNetworkLink.md

 ## DESCRIPTION
 The **Remove-AzPrivateDnsVirtualNetworkLink** cmdlet permanently deletes a private Domain Name System (DNS) link from a specified resource group.
-You can pass a **PSPrivateDnsLink** object using the *Link* parameter or by using the pipeline operator, or alternatively you can specify the *Name* *ZoneName* and *ResourceGroupName* parameters.
+You can pass a **PSPrivateDnsVirtualNetworkLink** object using the *Link* parameter or by using the pipeline operator, or alternatively you can specify the *Name* *ZoneName* and *ResourceGroupName* parameters.
 You can use the Confirm parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.
-When specifying the link using a **PSPrivateDnsLink** object (passed via the pipeline or *Link* parameter), the link is not deleted if it has been changed in Azure Private DNS since the local **PSPrivateDnsLink** object was retrieved.
+When specifying the link using a **PSPrivateDnsVirtualNetworkLink** object (passed via the pipeline or *Link* parameter), the link is not deleted if it has been changed in Azure Private DNS since the local **PSPrivateDnsVirtualNetworkLink** object was retrieved.
 This provides protection for concurrent zone changes.
 This can be suppressed using the *Overwrite* parameter, which deletes the zone regardless of concurrent changes.

 ## EXAMPLES